andrewkingme/andrewkingme.github.io/_work/Streaming-Minecraft-Blocks-to-Dynamo.md

 ### Result

-Block locations are posted to Mincraft Chat using `mc.postToChat()` and then output to Dynamo.
+Block locations are posted to Minecraft Chat using `mc.postToChat()` and then output to Dynamo.

 {% include image.html image="Streaming-Minecraft-Blocks-to-Dynamo-003.png" %}